 Does This Remind You of Anything?: The way Windsor Airlines Flight 114 crash lands and explodes in a fireball with debris scattering everywhere as it careens down the runway looks eerily similar to the crash of United Airlines Flight 232 in Sioux City just a year before the film was released.

 Down the Rabbit Hole: Used as a code phrase in a deleted scene, when O'Reilly radios "This is Alice.
-We're down the rabbit hole," to Colonel Stuart after he and Sheldon shoot a pair of painters and steal their van and uniforms.
+We're down the rabbit hole," to Colonel Stuart after he and Sheldon shoot a pair of painters and commandeer their van.

 The Dragon: The movie seems completely devoid of a Dragon.
 Until you find out that Major Grant is in on it.